-Though recent injury woes have seen Reguilon hand his place in the starting XI over to Ryan Sessegnon, he will likely come back stronger than ever.
+Injury woes saw Reguilon hand his place in the starting XI over to Ryan Sessegnon and he was eventually loaned to Atletico Madrid.

 When Steven Bergwijn slotted home to sink reigning champions Manchester City and win the Man of the Match award on his Tottenham debut, many considered him the next big thing in the Premier League.

-However, the Dutch winger has since slipped down the pecking order and turned into a rotation player in Conte’s system, eventually returning to his homeland with Ajax in summer 2022.
+However, the Dutch winger slipped down the pecking order and turned into a rotation player, eventually returning to his homeland with Ajax in 2022.

 Initially signed on loan from Real Betis in 2020, Giovani Lo Celso earned a permanent membership at the Lillywhites the following summer on the back of an impressive maiden Premier League season.